BYT-Bender/simple-quiz-app/README.md

 Or select a category to filter quizzes
 ![Screenshot 2024-08-19 202135](https://github.com/user-attachments/assets/05787827-1e7b-42b5-a212-53de68254638)

-You can select a quiz by click on it
+You can select a quiz by clicking on it
 ![Screenshot 2024-08-19 202226](https://github.com/user-attachments/assets/0a31d61c-418d-4fd2-9a18-c13063a88f0d)

 Next page will give you deatailed view of the quiz
 ![Screenshot 2024-08-19 202300](https://github.com/user-attachments/assets/4f35d3aa-63fc-48e7-884d-ad1f0f55be06)

-After clickin on "Start Quiz" you can attempt the questions
+After clicking on "Start Quiz" you can attempt the questions
 ![Screenshot 2024-08-19 202332](https://github.com/user-attachments/assets/c51a36c7-e5d3-47a5-be43-9d03bf149374)

 Simply select a option and click "Save & Next" [Green]
 ![Screenshot 2024-08-19 202407](https://github.com/user-attachments/assets/9b205012-25ac-483e-a58e-1b9efec59876)

-You can also makr a question for review [Blue]
+You can also mark a question for review [Blue]
 ![Screenshot 2024-08-19 202443](https://github.com/user-attachments/assets/899d0155-20b2-4c5b-9726-e9aa641bcd69)

 And if you decide to not attempt the question it will be marks as not attempted [Red]